 The fair values of the net identifiable assets were determined provisionally at September 30, 2011.
 During the fourth quarter of 2011, an adjustment was recorded to increase accounts receivable, and accordingly, reduced goodwill by \$1,200.
-The fair values of the net identifiable assets have been finalized and no additional adjustments were made to reflect any new information obtained about facts and circumstances that existed as of the acquisition date.
+The fair values of the net identifiable assets were finalized in the third quarter of 2012 and no additional adjustments were made to reflect any new information obtained about facts and circumstances that existed as of the acquisition date.